 Energetics

-Cardamom essential oil is known to be a Qi tonic and has warming qualities that help stimulate stagnant digestion.
+Cardamom oil is known to be a Qi tonic and has warming qualities that help stimulate stagnant digestion.
 It is also useful for treating damp catarrhal conditions of both the digestive and respiratory systems.

 It is good for those whose endurance is tested and who constantly worry.